-This is a nicely crafted mahogany and brass stereo camera designed to take two square 75mm photographs on a glass plate.
+This finely crafted mahogany and brass stereo camera was designed to take two square 75mm photographs on a glass plate.
 The manufacturer was E. Lorillon of Paris, France.
-I like the way the camera folds into a compact unit.
-I find it odd that when folded, the lenses are not completely covered and protected.
-The brass fittings have interesting detailing.

-I don't know the date of manufacture and would like to hear from anyone who does.
-My guess is ca 1910.
-The shutter has three settings - time, bulb and instantaneous.
-The aperture is adjustable from f7.5 to f32.
-The lenses are marked: Anastig Gallos 8x9 Foyer 107mm F. Jarret (Paris).
+I don't know the date of manufacture but my guess ranges from the mid-1890s to 1910.
+The shutter has three settings: time, bulb and instantaneous.
+The aperture is adjustable from f/7.5 to f/32.
+The lenses are marked Anastig Gallos 8x9 Foyer 107mm F. Jarret (Paris).

 I have a special attachment to this camera.
 When I purchased it (not inexpensively), the lens board could not be pulled from the case onto the front track.
 No amount of finessing helped.
 The collector who sold the camera explained that this was a recent problem.
 For years the camera was just fine.
 And then one day...